connordpc-coder/Learning-linux-project/README.md

  learned how to alter the standard to journalctl command to fit a specfic task. journalctl -p warning only shows events that are of a certain level (warning) and prioritises them.
  -xe gives additional gives more information on recent logs and would be effective stituations like a reoccuring crash. journalctl -u can filter to a specfic service like in process and mangement when i was viewing the ssh status.
-Overall this element of linux i most like my current job using SAp so a lot of it clicked right away its just about getting used to what to search and filter for in specific tasks,
+Overall this element of linux i most like my current job using SAp so a lot of it clicked right away its just about getting used to what to search and filter for in specific tasks.

    ---